GRPM Museum Floor by Floor Overview

 The Museum Café is also located on this floor; you can snack or dine while overlooking the Grand River.
 Available kids meals include your choice corn dog, macaroni and cheese or peanut butter and jelly sandwich.
 Each meal also comes with chips, choice of juice pouch, chocolate milk or small fountain soda, an apple and carousel ticket for $4.95 (as of 2/2017).

 Treat your ears to something new by taking in a Mighty Wurlitzer Organ concert on the Meijer Theater (also located on the second floor).
-I can personally attest that it’s a very unique and cool experience.
+It’s a very unique and cool experience.

 Additional things to see on the second floor: